bwagenseller/bwagenseller.github.io/learn_to_code/java/maven.md

 ## Building a New Maven Project in Eclipse

 There are two ways you can initiate a Maven Project: By Clicking 'File->New->Project...'
-OR by right-clicking on the 'Packagte Explorer' area and then clicking 'New->Project...'.
+OR by right-clicking on the 'Package Explorer' area and then clicking 'New->Project...'.
 Both are below:<br>
 <span style='width: 350px; display:inline-block'>![New Project - First Method](images/MavenInEclipse1_NewProject.jpg)</span> <span style='width: 350px; display:inline-block'>![New Project - Second Method](images/MavenInEclipse2_NewProject.jpg)</span> <br>

 Now pick 'Maven'/'Maven Project':